-Carol is the founding President and Executive Director of the Foundation.
+Carol was the founding (volunteer) executive director and currently serves as board chair.
 She is the oldest of the Spungen children, born in New York, but raised in Chicago.
 Carol attended the University of Illinois and Brandeis University as an undergraduate, and then received a Master’s In Social Work from the Smith College School for Social Work in 1977.
 Carol continues to keep her license as a Clinical Social Worker active.
 During her professional employment, lasting over 25 years, she focused extensively on mental health as well as medical issues, with an expertise on the psychosocial impact of cancer and other chronic and life threatening illnesses on individuals and their families.
 Since leaving her paid employment, she has been involved in a variety of volunteer positions in the Santa Barbara, CA community.
 Recently widowed, Carol was married for 33 years.
 She has two surviving stepchildren and 6 grandchildren.

 Danny literally grew up in the industrial ball bearing and chain industry.
 Danny, a family historian is a big investor in people and things.
 Through extensive schooling and traveling, he gathered and learned a little bit about a lot of collectibles.
 A big exception began in June 2007 when by chance he stumbled upon a rare WWII postal history exhibit, a study of the Holocaust told through letters and other related documents.
 Danny became a student for life, devoting a large amount of time exhibiting the “witnesses” and facilitating discussions all over the world about genocides and humanity itself.
 Danny is not one that likes to spend time alone.
 He and his wife Natalie raised two children and had 11 Rotary International Exchange Students.
 Their home in the Chicago area is a well-known home-away-from-home for many and Danny’s best reward is linking together customers, family and friends using his hobbies and other passions as a conduit.